dhruvangg/dhruvangg.github.io/src/posts/rspack-the-next-gen-javascript-bundler.md

     - featured
     - frontend
     - javascript
-title: "Getting Started with Cloudflare Workers Using JavaScript"
+title: "Rspack: The Next-Gen JavaScript Bundler"
-date: "2025-01-28"
+date: "2025-03-21"
 description: "Rspack is a high-performance JavaScript bundler written in Rust.
 It is inspired by Webpack but significantly optimizes build speeds by leveraging Rust’s concurrency and memory safety features."
 layout: "posts.11ty.js"
 ---